 A limited amount of plant material will be available from town garden beds starting at 10:00 a.m. on a first come first serve basis.
 Meet Town of Whitby Horticulture Staff who will be available to answer questions and share information on what's growing in Whitby.
 For more information refer to the contact details below.
 To link to the events calendar click here.

 A Turf Maintenance Program provides regular maintenance and repairs for turf of designated high profile properties and sports fields.
-The program includes aerating, fertilizing, top dressing, over seeding, sod work, and weed control.
+The program includes aerating, fertilizing, top dressing, over seeding and sod work.

 There is also a Ball Diamond Maintenance program to provide a regular maintenance and repair schedule for all Town permitted diamonds.
 Parks staff maintain 36 ball diamonds and 42 soccer fields.